Your Child's Checkup: 1 Month

 - respond to sound by quieting down, blinking, turning the head, startling, or crying

-- still hold arms and legs in a flexed position, but start to extend legs more frequently
+- still hold arms and legs in a flexed position, but start to extend legs more often

 - move arms and legs equally